XCVG/commoncore/README.md

 # CommonCore Framework for Unity
-### R6.1
+### R6.2
 ### For Unity 2022.3

 ## Introduction

 CommonCore (formerly ARES) is a framework/library for Unity.
 The original intent was to create a freely usable framework for RPG and FPS-RPG games that allows easy development of everything from quick adventures to epic open-world sagas.
 Over time the design goals have been shifted to an internal project providing a flexible base for games across many disparate genres.
+It's now in a "good enough" point of feature completion, and the project is in a sort of maintenance mode after years of active development.

-The full list of features is too long to list here and not well documented (yet).
+The full list of features is too long to list here and not well documented.
 Among other things, CommonCore handles standard RPG mechanics (including levelling, characters with stats/skills, inventory, quests), game state with saving and loading, the player object, NPCs, first-person shooter mechanics, dialogue, input, UI, configuration, pausing/locking, and many miscellaneous utilites.
-It is meant to be used as a template which a game can be immediately build upon, and has a somewhat modular design so unnecessary components can be excluded (though this is still WIP).
+It is meant to be used as a template which a game can be immediately build upon, and has a somewhat modular design so unnecessary components can be excluded (though this always was kinda WIP).

 ## Documentation